top of page

 Dr. Warren

-Dr. Jessica Warren is an oboist on the East Coast, performing with ensembles including the National Symphony Orchestra, Boston Pops, Kennedy Center Opera House Orchestra, Richmond Symphony, , Eclipse Chamber Orchestra, Wintergreen Festival Orchestra, Louisiana Philharmonic Orchestra, Portland Symphony Orchestra, and Virginia Symphony Orchestra.
-She has been a featured soloist with the Berkshire Bach Society, was a an oboe fellow at the Tanglewood Music Center in 2017 and 2018.
+Dr. Jessica Warren is an in-demand oboist, performing with ensembles including the National Symphony Orchestra, Boston Pops, Kennedy Center Opera House Orchestra, Richmond Symphony, Eclipse Chamber Orchestra, Wintergreen Festival Orchestra, Portland Symphony Orchestra, and Virginia Symphony Orchestra.
+She has joined the United States Air Force Band on two multi-state tours, including as guest principal oboe in Spring 2024.
+She has been a recurring featured soloist with the Berkshire Bach Society, and was an oboe fellow at the Tanglewood Music Center in 2017 and 2018.

-Dr. Warren currently serves as Professorial Lecturer of Music at the Corcoran School of Arts and Design at George Washington University in Washington, DC.
-Additional teaching engagements include DC Youth Orchestra Program, Potomac Valley Youth Orchestra, and the Potomac School in McLean, VA.
-She has worked with advanced high school and college oboists at the Interlochen Center for the Arts, New England Conservatory Preparatory School, and as an Associate Instructor at Indiana University.
+Dr. Warren currently serves as Professorial Lecturer in Music at the Corcoran School of Arts and Design at George Washington University in Washington, DC.
+She has worked with advanced high school and college oboists at the Interlochen Center for the Arts, New England Conservatory Preparatory School, and at Indiana University.

-She is a gouging machine repair specialist for Harvard Double Reeds, and currently serves as the News of Interest Coordinator for The Double Reed, the journal of the International Double Reed Society.
-Her dissertation, "Significant Learning as Reedmaking Pedagogy", evaluated and reimagined collegiate reedmaking curricula.
+She is a gouging machine repair specialist for Harvard Double Reeds.
+Her dissertation, "Significant Learning as Reedmaking Pedagogy," evaluated and reimagined collegiate reedmaking curricula.
 She also regularly presents lectures and masterclasses in the area of mindfulness in reedmaking and practicing.

 bottom of page